 It should be noted the domain of cyber security is highly dynamic.
 It is recommended that there is a need to periodically review this paper to ensure it addresses new and emerging threats and mitigations, and is updated where necessary.
 The IWG on ITS/AD needs to oversee and initiate the reviews, re-establishing the Task Force as required.

-Annex 1 List of threats and corresponding principles and mitigations
+Annex A List of threats and corresponding principles and mitigations

 All organizations, including vehicle manufacturers, sub-contractors, suppliers and potential 3rd parties, shall maintain security of vehicles respecting the following principles.